Uniqueness of unbounded component for level sets of smooth Gaussian fields: Proof of uniqueness

-\paragraph{Acknowledgements.} I would like to thank Damien Gayet and Stephen Muirhead for helping with the proof of Corollary~\ref{cor:uniq_nodal} from Theorem~\ref{thm:uniq} and the proofs of Lemmas~\ref{lem:number_comp} and \ref{lem:global_equiv}, respectively.
+\paragraph{Acknowledgements.} I would like to thank Damien Gayet for helping with the topological argument in the proof of Corollary~\ref{cor:uniq_nodal} from Theorem~\ref{thm:uniq}.
+I would also like to thank Stephen Muirhead for providing references for the proofs of Lemmas~\ref{lem:number_comp} and \ref{lem:global_equiv}, as well as for pointing out that our assumptions are satisfied by fields with positive spectral density around the origin.
+Finally, I am grateful to the anonymous referees for their valuable comments on a previous version of this article.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 851565).